Joseon diplomacy: Diplomacy with Japan

 As an initial step, a diplomatic mission was dispatched to Japan in 1402.
 The Joseon envoy sought to bring about the re-establishment of amicable relations between the two countries and he was charged to commemorate the good relations which existed in ancient times.
 This mission was successful, and shōgun Ashikaga Yoshimitsu was reported to have been favorably impressed by this initial embassy.
 Not less than 70 diplomatic missions were dispatched from the Joseon capital to Japan before the beginning of Japan's Edo period.

 Reciprocal missions were construed as a means of communication between Korean kings and Japanese shōguns of almost equal ranking.
-The emperors of Japan at the time were figureheads with no actual political or military power and the actual political and military rulers of Japan that Joseon communicated with were the shoguns who were represented as "tycoon of Japan" in many foreign communications in order to avoid the conflict with the Sinocentric world order in which the emperor of China was the highest authority, and all rulers of tributary states were known as "kings".
+The emperors of Japan at the time were figureheads with no actual political or military power; Joseon actually communicated with the real political and military rulers of Japan, the shoguns, who were entitled "Taikun of Japan" in many foreign communications.
+This avoided conflict with the Sinocentric world order, in which the emperor of China was the highest authority, and all rulers of tributary states were known as "kings".